MarkMaaaaa/OpenPAV/README.md

 ## Data Sources and Contributors

+### Original Data Sources:

 Currently the dataset has examined 13 open-source datasets from 7 providers, each providing distinct insights into AV behavior across various driving conditions and scenarios.
 They are:

-- **Vanderbilt ACC Dataset**.
-Collected in Nashville, Tennessee by Vanderbilt University research group.
-Available at - [Adaptive Cruise Control Dataset ·](https://acc-dataset.github.io/).
+- **Argoverse 2 Motion Forecasting Dataset**.
+Collected from Austin in Texas, Detroit in Michigan, Miami in Florida, Pittsburgh in Pennsylvania, Palo Alto in California, and Washington, D.C. by Argo AI with researchers from Carnegie Mellon University and the Georgia Institute of Technology.
+Available at -  [Argoverse 2 Motion Forcasting Dataset](https://www.argoverse.org/av2.html).
+- **CATS Open Datasets**.
+Three datasets were gathered in Tampa, Florida, and Madison, Wisconsin by the CATS Lab.
+Available at - [CATS Lab](https://github.com/CATS-Lab).
+- **Central Ohio ACC Datasets**.
+Two datasets were collated in Ohio by UCLA Mobility Lab and Transportation Research Center.
+Available at - [Advanced Driver Assistance System (ADAS)-Equipped Single-Vehicle Data for Central Ohio](https://catalog.data.gov/dataset/advanced-driver-assistance-system-adas-equipped-single-vehicle-data-for-central-ohio).
 - **MircoSimACC Dataset**.
 Collected in four cities in Florida, including Delray Beach, Loxahatchee, Boca Raton, and Parkland by the Florida Atlantic University research group.
 Available at  - [microSIM-ACC](https://github.com/microSIM-ACC).
-- **CATS Open Datasets**.
-Three datasets were gathered in Tampa, Florida, and Madison, Wisconsin by the CATS Lab.
-Available at - [CATS Lab](https://github.com/CATS-Lab).
 - **OpenACC Database**.
 Four datasets were collected across Italy, Sweden, and Hungary by the European Commission's Joint Research Centre.
 Available at - [data.europa.eu](https://data.europa.eu/data/datasets/9702c950-c80f-4d2f-982f-44d06ea0009f?locale=en).
-- **Central Ohio ACC Datasets**.
-Two datasets were collated in Ohio by UCLA Mobility Lab and Transportation Research Center.
-Available at - [Advanced Driver Assistance System (ADAS)-Equipped Single-Vehicle Data for Central Ohio](https://catalog.data.gov/dataset/advanced-driver-assistance-system-adas-equipped-single-vehicle-data-for-central-ohio).
+- **Vanderbilt ACC Dataset**.
+Collected in Nashville, Tennessee by Vanderbilt University research group.
+Available at - [Adaptive Cruise Control Dataset](https://acc-dataset.github.io/).
 - **Waymo Open Dataset**.
 Two datasets were collected in six cities including San Francisco, Mountain View, and Los Angeles in California, Phoenix in Arizona, Detroit in Michigan, and Seattle in Washington by Waymo.
 Available at - [Waymo Motion Dataset](https://waymo.com/open/data/motion/) and [Vehicle trajectory data processed from the Waymo Open Dataset](https://data.mendeley.com/datasets/wfn2c3437n/2).
-- **Argoverse 2 Motion Forecasting Dataset**.
-Collected from Austin in Texas, Detroit in Michigan, Miami in Florida, Pittsburgh in Pennsylvania, Palo Alto in California, and Washington, D.C. by Argo AI with researchers from Carnegie Mellon University and the Georgia Institute of Technology.
-Available at -  [Argoverse 2 Motion Forcasting Dataset](https://www.argoverse.org/av2.html).

 <img src="./GitPage/docs/images/Dataset.png" alt="Major Components" width="600">

+### Processed Data Source:

+By organizing the data from the above datasets, we processed a unified trajectory dataset ULTra-AV, in which all data are represented using a standardized format.
+Available at -  [A unified longitudinal trajectory dataset for automated vehicle](https://www.nature.com/articles/s41597-024-03795-y) and [ULTra-AV](https://github.com/CATS-Lab/Filed-Experiment-Data-ULTra-AV).

 ## Key Features

 - **Comprehensive Dataset:**
   - A comprehensive trajectory dataset has been compiled by seven research teams.
 This dataset encompasses trajectory data from 14 AV brands and 33 AV models, drawn from 13 open-source AV datasets.
-All data have been converted into a unified vectorized format to enable efficient access and analysis.  [[Paper]](https://www.nature.com/articles/s41597-024-03795-y) [[Data]](https://github.com/CATS-Lab/Filed-Experiment-Data-ULTra-AV)
+All data have been converted into a unified vectorized format to enable efficient access and analysis.

 - **Kinematic Model Calibration:**
   - Supports linear models, IDM models (for SUMO), Wiedemann-99 (for Vissim), and machine learning-based models.